aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 [ ] State machine UML diagram

 The state machine completes functions sequentially.
-The completion of each test fires an event function causing the application to change state and thereafter perform different functions.
+The completion of each test fires an event function causing the application to change state and after that perform different functions.

 When the user initiates a test the SingletonTestManager class switches to its prepareForTest state where it checks preconditions and creates a TestMaster object.
 From there the SingletonTestManager enters a loop; testing location, network, ping time to google.com.au and then testing a Landgate endpoint (a TestEndpoint) and back to location.
 The loop continues until the TestMaster's queue of TestEndpoints is exhausted, after which the device writes the TestMaster and all its subtests to its database.
 Each state performs distinct actions and does not interfere with tests preceding or following as none may start until the earlier test has successfully finished.